David Broman

 News and Events

-- Welcome Xaver Davey, a new PhD student in our group, started in the fall 2025.
-Xaver recently graduated from Georgia Tech in the US, and will work on the foundations language models, and the use within safety-critical software development.
+- Welcome Xaver Davey, a new PhD student in our group, who started in the fall of 2025.
+Xaver recently graduated from Georgia Institute of Technology in the US and will work on the foundations of language models and their use within safety-critical software development.

 - Paper accepted to the Journal of Systems Architecture.
 Paper title: Real-time probabilistic programming, 2025.

-- Welcome Shubhra Mishra to our group, started in the fall 2025.
+- Welcome Shubhra Mishra, a new PhD student in our group, who started in the fall of 2025.
 Shubhra recently graduated from Stanford University and is a WASP PhD student who will work on the foundations of language models, abstractions in programming languages, and new techniques for software and math development.

 - Paper accepted to the ACM Transactions on Probabilistic Machine Learning.
 Paper title: Annotated Automatic Pruning of Universal Probabilistic Programming Languages, 2025.